Save-on-foods

 2. If users haven’t signed in, they need to sign in first to see the content.

 3. I still keep the menu option on the navigation bar because the grocery app has many options and categories.
-Keeping the menu on the app can help users quickly find their needs.
+Keeping the menu on the app can help users quickly find their need.

 Low Fidelity Wireframes